phuston/CompArchFA15/Midterm/midterm.md

 2. On
   In this mode, the bike light is on.
 The LED shines at normal brightness.
 3. Blinking
-  In this mode, the bike light cycles between 'on' and 'off' at a frequency of __Hz
+  In this mode, the bike light cycles between high and low at a frequency of 4Hz.
+At this frequency, the bike light cycles through its states 4 times per second.
 4. Dim
-  In this mode, the bike light is on, but operates at a lower brightness than in normal 'on' mode.
+  In this mode, the bike light is on, but oscillates between high and low at a frequency of 128Hz.
+This frequency is above the human visible range, but will appear significantly dimmer than at full `ON` mode.

 The bike light cycles through functionalities like this: